eliason-j/eliason-j.github.io/README.md

 3. Build the site using `blogdown::build_site()`.
 4. Stage, commit, push changes.
 This should all happen in the project opened in step 1, known to RStudio as `public` and which corresponds to the `eliason-j.github.io` Github repository.
 5. The website should reflect changes in 30 seconds or so.

+## Changes to style

+(Fill in verbose explanation later)

+1. Add new css file to static-css
+2. Add css file name to config